 With proper training, your Aerobic Threshold and Anaerobic Threshold will improve in terms of both heart rate and the speed with which you can move at those heart rates.
 As we said at the beginning: It is important to know where you started if you want to be able to chart your progress and know where you end up.
 But, it is also useful to have some ways of assessing your current position during this journey.
 These tests are all meant to allow you to monitor progress in your aerobic development.

 In reality, few people live near enough to mountainous terrain to make a high volume of hiking in the mountains a viable option all of the time.
 Most of us are limited to more gentle terrain where trail running is a perfect training modality.
 Don’t despair if you live in a terrain challenged location.
 Indoor training options that simulate some of the demands of mountaineering have worked well for thousands of Uphill Athletes.
 Options include stair machine (like Stairmaster), fire stairs in a tall building, stadium stairs, incline trainers, and treadmills that can go to at least 15% are all useful training tools that will get the job done.
 Of all these typical gym training tools (treadmills, elliptical and stair machine) the stair machine is the closest simulation because you have to step steeply (about 60% grade) up against gravity lifting your full weight.
 Bear in mind that with these stair machines the step moves down as you step up.
 This means that you really only lift your entire body weight about 1/2 of the height of the step.
-Thats how your body manages to stay in the same place as the stairs move under you.
+That’s how your body manages to stay in the same place as the stairs move under you.
 If this was not true you would embarrassingly hike right off the upper end of the machine.
-This makes these tools somewhat less effective than climbing a long set of stairs but many people do not have access to buildings with 10 or more floors.
+This makes these tools somewhat less effective for mountain climbing workouts than climbing a long set of stairs but many people do not have access to buildings with 10 or more floors.
 Treadmills are more common in most gyms but most will only go to 15%.
 Your mountain goal will surely be much steeper than 15% so reserve the 15% treadmill for when it is the only option or for easier aerobic days.

 The other excellent indoor-choice, but last resort for obvious reasons of boredom is a sturdy wooden box; simply step up and down.
-This is great because you can step on and off all four sides of the box, working every direction.
+This is a great exercise because you can step on and off all four sides of the box, working every direction.